 |Applicants Previously or Currently Enrolled in College Applying for Admission into the Practical Nurse Day Certificate Program (Eastern Campus)

-General notes about the Practical Nursing Program:
+General notes about the nursing program:

 - Nursing (PNU) clinical courses require that students travel for clinical experiences throughout Suffolk County.